arbor-sim/arbor/doc/contrib/code.rst

    # Install the formatter if not present
    pip install black
-   # Automatically apply style to a certain file.
+   # Automatically apply style to all Python files.
 If unsure what this does read on.
    black .

 The formatter can also be run with ``--check`` to list offending files and